-2.2.2.13 Identifiers (other)
+3.13 Identifiers (other)

-- If a DOI was provided this field should already be populated with metadata values. - Although several different identifiers can be entered in this field, the ISSNs for print and online version of a publication are preferred. - ISSN is the most common identifier that will be entered.
+- If a DOI was provided this field should already be populated with metadata values. - Although several different identifiers can be entered in this field, the ISSNs for print and online version of a publication are preferred.

+- ISSN is the most common identifier that will be entered.
 Sometimes ISSN numbers are not available and so the ISBN numbers should be entered if available.
-If the ISSN numbers are available then do not add the ISBN numbers. - Do not add the print-on-demand or USB ISSN and/or ISBN. - When an ISSN is not available, enter the ISBN information for the print and online versions. - Besides the print and electronic ISSNs or ISBNs no other identifiers should appear in this field. - ISBNs and ISSNs should retain dashes (ex. issn: 0003-6951; isbn: 978-19848-5427-8)
+If the ISSN numbers are available then do not add the ISBN numbers. - Do not add the print-on-demand ISSN and/or ISBN. - When an ISSN is not available, enter the ISBN information for the print and online versions. - Besides the print and electronic ISSNs or ISBNs no other identifiers should appear in this field. - When an ISSN is not available, enter the ISBN information for the print and online versions.